subutai-io/blockchain-router/README.md

 # Subutai™ Blockchain Router

-The Subutai™ Blockchain Router open hardware project sources.
+The Subutai™ Blockchain Router is a broadband cloud router and IoT gateway device designed to integrate with the blockchain.
+It is an open hardware project with sources available in this repository.
+Contents of the repository include:

-The FPGA folder includes IP cores, FPGA projects
+* **FPGA** folder for IP cores and other FPGA Verilog projects

-The PCB folder include Subutai™ Blockchain Router's design
+* **PCB** folder for the Subutai™ Blockchain Router's board designs

 For more information about this project, please visit: https://subutai.io/router.html

 Sunshine,
 OptDyn Hardware Team